 On the basis of the data and testimony included in the hearing record, the manufacturing cost level that appears to be most appropriate for use in the pricing formula for nonfat solids is \$0.14.
 This value is calculated by using a weighted average of the RBCS survey and the two less-cost California groups of plants, adding the California General and Administrative costs and Return on Investment expenses for those two groups to the RBCS numbers, and a \$0.0015 marketing allowance to both sets of data.
-The basis for using the two lower-cost groups of California plants are that the mid-cost group is of a similar average size as the group included in the RBCS survey, and that the lowest-cost California group has a very similar total cost to the mid-cost group.
+The basis for using the two lower-cost groups of California plants are that the mid-cost group is of a similar average size as the group included in the RBCS survey, and that the lowest-cost California group has a very similar total cost to the midcost group.
 These three groups of plants (the RBCS plants and the two California groups) are similar enough in size and cost to consider as fairly representative, and should encompass those plants that perform a market balancing function.
 Federal Register, Volume 65, Page 76843 (Dec.
 7, 2000).

-I will have to leave it to the proponents to try to explain why they are entitled to marketwide service payments to cover the costs of balancing, when USDA in year 2000 and year 2001 purposely set the make allowances high enough so that they would fully recover those costs through the make allowances.
+IDFA will have to leave it to the proponents to try to explain why they are purportedly entitled to marketwide service payments to cover the costs of balancing, when USDA in 2000 and 2001 purposely set the make allowances high enough so that they would fully recover those costs through the make allowances.

-It is important to note that the cooperatives were given a full opportunity to respond to USDA's statements in the tentative final decision that it had purposely set the make allowance so as to cover the costs of those plants that perform a market balancing function.
-The tentative final decision from which I have just quoted was issued in December 7, 2000, in order to meet the congressional mandate that the new make allowances go into effect by January 1, 2001.
+It is important to note that the cooperatives were given a full opportunity to respond to USDA's statements in the tentative final decision that the Department had purposely set the make allowance so as to cover the costs of those plants that perform a market balancing function.
+The tentative final decision from which IDFA has just quoted was issued December 7, 2000, in order to meet the congressional mandate that the new make allowances go into effect by January 1, 2001.
 But parties were given the opportunity to submit comments on the tentative final decision and to suggest changes that should be made.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+13; see Federal Register, Volume 65, Page 76832 (Dec.
+7, 2000).

 As best as IDFA can determine, not a single cooperative or farmer organization challenged USDA's statement that the butter and non fat dry milk make allowances had been set to reflect the costs incurred by plants that provide balancing functions.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+13).
 To the contrary, the National Milk Producers Federation submitted comments on January 31, 2001 stating that it "supports the decision with one exception," and that exception did not relate to make allowances.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+13).
 ADCNE itself submitted comments on February 9, 2001, and under the heading "ADCNE

-Comments Upon the Make Allowances Adopted for Class III and IV, stated as follows:
+Comments Upon the Make Allowances Adopted for Class III and IV," stated as follows: